jsirois/dev-cmd/README.md

 the `{-py}` factor parameter placeholder in the command arguments or env values.
 The factor name prefix will be stripped from the factor argument to produce the substituted value.
 As a consequence, you want to ensure the factor names you use are non-overlapping or else an error will be raised due to ambiguity in which factor argument should be applied.
+An optional leading `:` can proceed the factor argument value, and it will be stripped.
+So both `test-py:3.12` and `test-py3.12` pass `3.12` as the value for the `-py` factor parameter.
+The colon-prefix helps distinguish factor name from factor value, paralleling the default value syntax that can be used at factor parameter declaration sites.

 ### Tasks